About this guide

 Quite simply, they just appear within the words that make up the plainly readable text on your Pages or Posts.

 In the early days of Google; SEO was more about being sneaky with things like “keyword stuffing”, embedding “tags” in code, and back-link farming.

 This is because Google was asking:

 “You tell our search bots what your web pages are all about”.

 “You tell your audience what the web pages are about, and we’ll work out the rest”

-Google is pretty clever, they just want you to write content for your audience, and then their intelligent bots will scan the natural words, content structure of your website (and other off-site factors) to determine what the content (and your business) is all about.
+It’s a great solution.
+Google just wants you to write content for your audience, and then Google will use their intelligent bots and algorithm to scan the natural words, and content structure of your website (and other off-site factors) to determine what a web page (and your business) is all about.

 In a nutshell – You write detailed and up to date information related to your services/interests, and have this information structured in a logical and easy to navigate way.